mwpenny/portal64-still-alive/README.md

 make fix
 ```

-You can also build with different audio languages, like this:
+Alternatively, you can also build with different audio languages, like this:
 ```
 make german_audio
+make french_audio
+make russian_audio
+make spanish_audio
 ```

 This requires additional *.vpk files: